couchbase/couchbase-ruby-client/README.markdown

 The library supports both synchronous and asynchronous mode.
 In asynchronous mode all operations will return control to caller without blocking current thread.
-You can pass the block to method and it will be called with result when the operation will be completed.
-You need to run event loop when you scheduled your operations:
+You can pass a block to the method and it will be called with result when the operation will be completed.
+You need to run the event loop once you've scheduled your operations:

     c = Couchbase.connect
     c.run do |conn|